 Iowa’s Living Roadways Community Visioning

-a Transportation Enhancement Program
+A Transportation Enhancement Program

 Community Visioning is a process that encourages visionary and strategic thinking about transportation improvements in smaller Iowa communities.
 The centerpiece of this process is the development of conceptual plans that graphically illustrate the vision of the community for an improved transportation system.
 Participants in the program will: